microsoft/xlang/design_notes/XDN05 - xlang Binary Interface.md

 [IUnknown](https://docs.microsoft.com/en-us/windows/desktop/com/using-and-implementing-iunknown)
 as a foundation for stable contracts that both components and language projections can depend on.

 A COM interface pointer is basically a pointer to an array of function pointers, similar to how most C++ compilers implement
 [virtual method tables](https://en.wikipedia.org/wiki/Virtual_method_table).
 Each member of a COM interface is stored in an array slot as a function pointer.
-Each function in the array takes the array pointer as it's first parameter.
+Each function in the array takes the array pointer as its first parameter.
 While this design is intrinsic to most C++ compilers, these function pointer arrays can also be built up explicitly in other languages where needed.

 COM interfaces are identified by a 128-bit integer known as a globally unique identifier or [GUID](https://en.wikipedia.org/wiki/Universally_unique_identifier).
 This identifier enables calling code to query a given xlang component about its support for specific interfaces.

 Once a COM interface is published, it cannot be changed.
 As stated before, a COM interface is a stable contract between caller and callee.
 Interoperability would be impossible if COM interfaces